ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-australian-labradoodles.md

   min: 18
   max: 25
 colors: Red, Red/White Parti
-date: 2025-02-10T05:08:08.189Z
+date: 2025-02-12T05:08:08.189Z
 ---
 We are excited for Goldie and Miles to have their third litter together.
 They have the sweetest puppies with amazing temperaments, coats and personalities.
+Goldie has been confirmed pregnant :)